srvds/Portfolio/README.md

 All the projects will mostly focus on utilizing Machine Learning and Deep Learning Techniques to design data science or statistical models, that either solves a problem or discovers important information about the data.

 ## NOTE:
-* I am in the process of Documenting Source of Datasets and how to reproduce results and much more for each project
+* I am in the process of Documenting the projects like how to reproduce results and more.
-* Most of it can also be found in the respective Jupyter notebooks even if the .MD files are not yet updated
+* Most of it can also be found in the respective Jupyter notebooks even if the README files are not yet updated

-Click on the projects to see the documentation and code.(being build,meanwhile check the ipython notebooks)
+Click on the projects to see the documentation and code.
+(Project Repository README are being build,meanwhile check the ipython notebooks, they are sufficiently documented)

 ## Projects: